The 9+ Best Recommended Books for Consultants

 Written by a former McKinsey associate, this 200-page book should be the first read for anyone aspiring to become a management consultant and those curious about this peculiar world.

-The McKinsey Way will give you a useful overview on how McKinsey-ites approach Fortune 100 companies’ problems with a solution and successfully sell it to their clients.
+The McKinsey Way will give you a useful overview on how McKinsey-ites approach Fortune 100 business’ problems with a solution and successfully sell it to their customers.

 Flawless Consulting: A Guide to Getting Your Expertise Used – Peter Block